 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its operating activities and from its financing activities, including deposits with banks and financial institutions and other financial instruments.
+The Company is exposed to credit risk from its operating activities and from its financial instruments.